 The Results page shows and overview of the results of the current rally, per stage.

-At the top of the page there are two buttons, Total Results and Recalculate rally scores.
+At the top of the page there are three buttons, Resend all emails, Total Results and Recalculate rally scores.

 The Total Results button leads you to the total results of the rally.
 The Recalculate rally scores button recalculates all the scores of all the participants for all the stages.

-The Results information itself is sorted bij Starting no. but most columns can be used to sort information.
+The Results information itself is sorted by Starting no. but most columns can be used to sort information.
 The following information and actions are available.

 - Resend mail